Microsoft Azure Cloud Services and VM Monitoring

 Azure Configuration

-The instructions below make use of Microsoft's latest official documentation, which can be found here: https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal
+The instructions below use Microsoft's latest official documentation, which can be found here: https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal

 To make things as easy as possible, each step below includes a direct link to the exact section of the Microsoft instructions you will need to follow, along with any Netreo-specific instructions for configuration.
 Each link opens in a new tab for convenience.